+The SCTG strives to ignite a broad-based advocacy movement in support of self-care; , effectively paving the way for the thoughtful and deliberate integration of self-care into health policy, program, and practice change.
 As a multi-stakeholder partnership, the SCTG can add value by convening partners to strengthen common messaging and coordinate strategies and activities to propel this movement forward.
-It can help bring together more champions, technical partners and experts; bridge advocacy efforts between the country and global levels; and leverage planned processes and events as appropriate.
+It can help bring together more champions, technical partners, and experts; bridge advocacy efforts between the country and global levels; and leverage planned processes and events as appropriate.

-The Advocacy Working Group (AWG) leads a coordinated communications, outreach and advocacy effort to support the introduction and scale-up of self-care interventions within health systems.
+The Global Advocacy and Communications Working Group leads a coordinated advocacy, outreach, and communications effort at the global and regional levels to support a joint advocacy strategy for the introduction and scale-up of self-care interventions within health systems.

 For a list of all members and organizations in the advocacy working group, please use the dropdown function below.